What’s the Story?

 We will explore creative ways of shooting street photography in the night-scape of Tokyo’s most colorful districts.
-In addition to understand the ideal settings for night street photography, we will also practice setting up panning shots of passing traffic, learn how to creatively use reflections, and how to capture silhouettes while shooting in high contrast or very dark conditions.
+In addition to understanding the ideal settings for night street photography, we will also practice setting up panning shots of passing traffic, learn how to creatively use reflections, and how to capture silhouettes while shooting in high contrast or very dark conditions.
 On this photography workshop, you will learn how to get the most of your camera at night in Tokyo, without the use of a tripod.

 Where We’ll Explore

 We begin in Shinjuku, one of the hearts of the Tokyo Metropolis.
 Here we will explore the smoky and bustling Omoideyokocho before heading into the pleasure district of Kabukicho.
-After exploring its underbelly through our cameras, we will take the metro to Shibuya where will venture into an old building overgrown with pipes and conduits, a scene straight out of cyberpunk cinema.
+After exploring its underbelly through our cameras, we will take the metro to Shibuya where we will venture into an old building overgrown with pipes and conduits, a scene straight out of cyberpunk cinema.
 Finally, we will pass through Dogenzaka, another neon-filled red light district, before ending up at Shibuya crossing.